Lme20/da/docs/algorithms/sorting/quick-sort/quick-sort.md

     - Swap pointers = left pointer is less or equal to right pointer

 5. Repeat Steps:
-    - Terminate process when left/right pointer crosses right/left pointer, then, move pivot to crossing position
+    - Terminate process when left/right pointer crosses right/left pointer, then, move pivot to *crossing position*

+crossing position: where the left and right pointers have crossed

 NOTE: Once the process is done, repeat parition on its subarrays (from left to right).
 Make sure to select a new pivot and use the old pivot as separator between left and right sublist